 For more information on Unitarian Universalism click here.

-Before 1997, there was no Unitarian Universalist Fellowship in Virginia’s Northern Neck.
-That year, newcomer David Daugherty wondered whether other Unitarian Universalists in the area might be interested in gathering together.
-Using a list from the Church of the Larger Fellowship, he reached out to local members and soon connected with Susan Fallin, Ina Fuller, and Janet Sutton.
-In October 1997, the first home-based meetings began, held every other Sunday.
+Before 1997, there was no Unitarian Universalist Fellowship in the Northern Neck.
+A recent arrival, David Daugherty, wondered whether there were Unitarian Universalists in the area who might be interested in meeting together.
+He obtained a list of local members of the Church of the Larger Fellowship and contacted them.
+As a result, he met with Susan Fallin, Ina Fuller, and Janet Sutton.
+Beginning in October 1997, the group held home-based meetings every other Sunday.

-By spring 1998, the group had grown and moved to the Lancaster Community Library.
-With guidance from Linda Lane-Hamilton and David Hamilton of the Williamsburg Unitarian Universalist Church, the group decided to meet weekly, form a formal Fellowship, and adopt a name reflecting their broader regional reach—the Unitarian Universalist Fellowship of the Rappahannock (UUFR).
+In the spring of 1998, the group began meeting at the Lancaster Community Library.
+Linda Lane-Hamilton and David Hamilton, from the Williamsburg Unitarian Universalist Church, met with the group for several development sessions.
+Afterward, members decided to meet every Sunday, to form a Fellowship, and to adopt a name that reflected the region they hoped to serve.
+Thus, the Unitarian Universalist Fellowship of the Rappahannock (UUFR) was founded.

-The Fellowship held its first service at the White Stone Woman’s Club in August 1998.
-On Charter Sunday, May 2, 1999, Roger Comstock, President of the Thomas Jefferson UU District, joined as guest speaker, while Andrew Kelsey, UUFR’s first president, presided.
-Andy identified “A Home of Our Own” as a key goal for the new Fellowship.
+The Fellowship held its first meeting in its new home—the White Stone Woman’s Club—on the first Sunday of August 1998.
+Charter Sunday followed on May 2, 1999, with Roger Comstock, President of the Thomas Jefferson UU District, as guest speaker.
+Our first president, Andrew Kelsey, presided and identified “A Home of Our Own” as an important long-term goal.
+The UUFR was accepted into the Unitarian Universalist Association and continued as a lay-led congregation, with guest speakers twice a month and members speaking on the remaining Sundays.

-In June 2000, under President Bob Weekley, UUFR began the search for a permanent home.
-Years of planning led to the groundbreaking ceremony on June 3, 2007.
-The first service in the not-yet-finished building took place on August 17, 2008, and the building was officially dedicated on November 16, 2008.
+In June 2000, President Bob Weekley initiated a search for a long-term rental or property purchase to establish a permanent home for the Fellowship.
+Extensive planning and effort led to a groundbreaking ceremony on June 3, 2007.
+The first Sunday service in the not-yet-finished building was held on August 17, 2008, and the building was officially dedicated on November 16, 2008.

 Unitarian Universalist